Auto-DL/Auto-DL/README.md

 ## Developer Guidelines 👩‍💻

-The [contributing guidelines](https://github.com/Auto-DL/Auto-DL/blob/v1-beta/CONTRIBUTING.md) hosts all the information about building Auto-DL from source, how to contribute code and documentation, who to contact about what, etc.
+The [contributing guidelines](https://github.com/Auto-DL/Auto-DL/blob/v1-beta/CONTRIBUTING.md) host all the information needed to build Auto-DL from source, how to contribute code and documentation, who to contact about what, etc.

 ## Get started with Auto-DL (For Developers) 🌐